MiquelLluis/watpy-fork/README.md

 * [Matplotlib](https://matplotlib.org/) (Nice visualization package)
 * [H5py](https://www.h5py.org/) (Pythonic interface to HDF5)

-For users interested in interactive usage of this package we suggest ipyhton notebooks.
+For users interested in interactive usage of this package we suggest ipython notebooks.
 These can be installed with the following packages:

 * [iPython](https://ipython.org/) (Strictly better version of the basic python shell)
 * [Jupyter](https://jupyter.org/) (Notebooks, slides, HTML conversion of notebooks and more)